akrzemi1/__sandbox__/papers/ccs_roles.md

 The orthogonal division of CCS-es into levels and roles, as in [[P1332r0]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1332r0.txt) also does not quite cut it.
 While it makes sense to have an *Audit* version of a *Review* assert, an *Axiom* version does not seem to make sense.

+### The passage of time

+Sometimes a different semantics can be assigned to a CSS only because some time has passed...

 Preconditions vs other CCS-es